 Putting It Together to Send

-And in terms of what you actually send out, even putting together a deck of slides in PowerPoint or Google Slides will let you have a well-designed document.
+And in terms of what you actually send out, even putting together a deck of slides in PowerPoint, Google Slides or Speaker Deck will let you have a well-designed document.
 Also, if you haven’t ever used Canva before, we highly suggest that.
 You can not only make your podcast art using the tool, but also a very beautiful advertising media kit.

 Note: if you do end up using a tool like Canva and a pre-designed template, be sure to customize it some with your own art and assets and colors so that it represents you and doesn’t look like a carbon copy of someone else’s show just in case they chose the same template.
 For this article, we’re using a premade template from Canva to mock up an advertising media kit for a fictionalized podcast and host.